Frequently Asked Questions

 • I measured the chlorine and its low, can I just toss a tablet into the skimmer basket?

 Please don't do this.
 The pH of a trichlor tablet is 2.8, which is around 10,000 times more acidic than pure water.
-Although it may increase the chlorine level, it will do more harm than good in the long run.
-If you have a pool heater, this will cause some severe damage and will
+Although it may increase the chlorine level, it will do more harm than good in the long run, damaging your pool pump and heater.

 Share by: